rust-lang/reference/src/expressions/closure-expr.md

 [block].
 A closure expression also may begin with the `move` keyword before the initial `|`.

-A closure expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
-The patterns in the `ident_list` are the parameters to the closure.
-If a parameter's types is not specified, then the compiler infers it from context.
-Each closure expression has a unique anonymous type.
+A closure expression denotes a function that maps a list of parameters onto the expression that follows the parameters.
+Just like a [`let` binding], the parameters are irrefutable [patterns], whose type annotation is optional and will be inferred from context if not given.
+Each closure expression has a unique, anonymous type.

 Closure expressions are most useful when passing functions as arguments to other functions, as an abbreviation for defining and capturing a separate function.